boshtannik/embedded-nano-mesh/README.md

 This is the low speed mesh network protocol.
 It allows to turn almost any kind of MCU device + Radio module device into a mesh node.
 It is designed to be lightweight, easy to use and portable to many plaftorms.
-The protocol uses serial port of your MCU in order to communicate with radio modulee connected to it.
+The protocol may use variety of radio modules, implementation of driver is required for radio modulee connected to MCU.

 The network extends and heals itself automatically by communicating with other nodes, which have same protocol version installed.
 Most